 If our espoused values put us in opposition to a social group or community, we often face negative consequences.
 In an age where one comment on social media can be misinterpreted and spread out of context in seconds, it’s easy to see why many people feel apprehensive about speaking their minds and living authentically.
 Sometimes it feels like life is easier if we don’t have to choose values for ourselves and rather just follow the crowd.
 Outrage culture exemplifies this tendency.

 If we value being kind and then find ourselves gossiping, we’re directly contradicting our values, which ultimately doesn’t feel good.
-Equally, laughing at someone’s misfortune to fit in with a group, does us no good.
+Equally, laughing at someone’s misfortune to fit in with a group, does us no good if we don’t think the event was funny.

 Many people have no choice but contradict their own values in some way each day.
-We might care about health but consult to a tobacco company.
-Or we value kindness and find ourselves shouting at our own kids at bedtime.
+We might care about health but work for a tobacco company.
+Or we value kindness yet find ourselves shouting at our kids before bedtime.
 Sometimes, it is difficult for even the most committed among us to live completely by their values.

 A common scenario is that we compromise our values to avoid conflict or rejection by friends, peers, and even loved ones.